-The Blueprint for Regulatory Reforms to Improve the Business Environment is a document that provides the Government's main framework for enabling a holistic review of business-enabling environment (BEE) in order to improve the business climate in Tanzania.
-It presents key challenges affecting the business environment in Tanzania along with a set of recommendations for reform to put in place a friendlier business environment.
+The Blueprint for Regulatory Reforms to Improve the Business Environment is a document that provides the government's main framework for enabling a holistic review of the business-enabling environment (BEE) in order to improve the business climate in Tanzania.
+It presents key challenges affecting the business environment in Tanzania, along with a set of recommendations for reform to put in place a friendlier business environment.
 The document was published in 2018 by the Ministry of Industry and Trade.

-The implementation of Blue Print over the recent years has helped the government to address some legal and regulatory challenges facing the business environment.
-Some of the key highlights of the blue print include tremendous improvement in service delivery at government institutions that provide services to investors by migrating from manual to digital registrations.
-The digital transformations are part of reforms undertaken by the government which is also in line with the Government Electronic Payment Gateway (GEPG) where investors now make all their payments using online system-generated control numbers.
-The summary of key reforms implemented are highlighted as per Blue Print reforms areas:
+The implementation of Blue Print over the past few years has helped the government address some legal and regulatory challenges facing the business environment.
+Some of the key highlights of the blue print include a tremendous improvement in service delivery at government institutions that provide services to investors by migrating from manual to digital registrations.
+The digital transformations are part of reforms undertaken by the government, which are also in line with the Government Electronic Payment Gateway (GEPG), where investors now make all their payments using online system-generated control numbers.
+The summary of key reforms implemented is highlighted as per the Blue Print reform areas: